Celtic68/grbUniformOrdering/WeeklyReflection.md

 weeks.
 It was also used to complete the week 9 activity for each of our team members.
 I also got the Git Branching activity done on Wednesday.
 However, the flu bug decided to make a visit Thursday, so here we are on Sunday trying to get some more accomplished.  :(

+### Week 11 – 11/11/19 through 11/13/19
+#### Tasks Completed

+* Team Project refactored for suggested changes by instructor
+* Week 11 multithreading exercise completed

+I was able to get the multithreading exercise complete and ready to go and showed it to Paula for check-off.
+In class, Alex and I refactored our team project code to implement the suggested changes from Paula.
+Next, I need to redo the API calls in my individual project to get them ready for presentation next week.